Skip to main content

 Units: 3

 Exploration of the conceptual foundations of leisure, recreations, sport, play, and work, the history of ideas in the field and the relationships of these ideas to contemporary professional and social problems.
 Restricted to PRTM masters and students and others by consent of the instructor.
-This course will be offered in an accelerated seven-week format.
+This course will be offered in an accelerated eight-week format.

 Offered in Fall Only